emergenceland/zupass/README.md

 # installs dependencies for all apps and packages in this repository
 yarn

+# Some packages need to be built first, like @pcd/passport-crypto in @pcd/collection
+yarn build

 # starts local Postgres - you must have Postgres installed for this
 # to work properly. in case you want to restart a Postgres instance
 # you previously started in this project, you can also run the command